Agentic AI and the Future of Indian IT: Disruption or Recalibration?

 IV.
 Strategic Pivot #2: Compute Sovereignty as Structural Leverage

-In this context, the OpenAI-TCS infrastructure collaboration, announced the day before yesterday at the AI Impact Summit, is not a symbolic gesture; it signals a deeper shift.
-AI economics are increasingly dominated by compute intensity and energy cost.
+In this context, the OpenAI-TCS infrastructure collaboration, announced the day before yesterday at the Summit, is not a symbolic gesture; it signals a deeper shift.
+AI economics is increasingly dominated by compute intensity and energy cost.
 Sovereign infrastructure reduces exposure to external cloud pricing power, data residency conflicts, and geopolitical friction.
 For policymakers, domestic AI-optimized data centers strengthen regulatory credibility.
 For enterprises, localized infrastructure reduces latency and compliance risk.

 Compute sovereignty, therefore, is more than capacity building.
 It is leverage.